DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 }
 ```

-The function in  🄌 is our handler function for init message.
+The function in  🄌 is an init message handler function.
 It is required to transform `maelstrom.Message` and to
 return an `error` (possibly `nil`).
-Note that I didn't declare the body of init message as for the `echo` message.
+Note that, unlike for the 'echo' message, I didn't declare the body of the `init` message.
-That is because maelstrom provides its own `maelstrom.InitMessageBody` into which we unmarshall bytes sent throught
+This is because maelstrom provides its own `maelstrom.InitMessageBody` into which we unmarshall bytes sent through
 `msg.Body`.

 Having that, we successfully decoded the `InitMessageBody`, we're guaranteed to set ➊ our internal `nodeID` to